LiJiahao-Alex/www24-rebuttal/reviewer2.md

 ## 6.1 Definition

+Semantics in our paper refers to a machine-based description of the meaning implied by data information, aiming to make data on the Internet easier to understand and interpret.

 The semantics in our paper is the desire for web information to be not only human readable, but also machine understandable.
 Extracting semantic information from data facilitates more advanced information interaction, intelligent search, automated tasks, and knowledge discovery.

 ## 6.2 Difference between semantics and labels